 New Zealand has become a centre of excellence in the sport of freediving.
 New Zealand regularly place in the medals at world championships, often including golds.
 Kiwis also hold several world records and are considered to be among the world’s finest athletes in the sport.

 In Auckland, freediving has thrived due to passionate club members and driven individuals.
 The AFC has been set up with two main aims: to provide an opportunity for this hard-earned expertise to be shared with those newer to the sport, and for its members to train and dive together safely.
+Recently we celebrated the hard work of AFC members by holding a 2-day pool competition - check out some of the highlights below.

 Involvement in the sport comes from diverse interests: some want to challenge themselves physically and mentally; others to better understand the marine environment; some to overcome fears and to become more comfortable in the water.